LincolnSteinLab/icgc-viewer/README.md

-# ICGC JBrowse Plugin - Faceted Search and New Store Classes
+# ICGC JBrowse Plugin
-A plugin for [JBrowse](https://jbrowse.org/) for viewing ICGC data.
+A plugin for [JBrowse](https://jbrowse.org/) for viewing [ICGC](https://icgc.org/) data.
 For any bugs, issues, or feature recommendations please create an issue through GitHub.

 # Installation and Setup
 ## 1. Install JBrowse